jenilkhatrani/jenilkhatrani/README.md

 ## About Me

-- 📚 Education: Completed a Flutter course at Red and White multimedia education
+- 📚 Education: Completed a Flutter Development Course At Red And White Multimedia Education
 - 💻 Expertise:

        - State Management